KAQ-141/blue_carbon/README.md

 The project is protected under applicable **copyright and intellectual property laws**.
 All logos, names, and materials are property of their respective owners.

-**Note:** CarbonChain is an original innovation by Team CarbonChain and must not be replicated, rebranded, or presented as part of another submission, competition, or publication without prior approval.
+**Note:** CarbonChain is an original innovation by Team Codevengers and must not be replicated, rebranded, or presented as part of another submission, competition, or publication without prior approval.

 ---